The Curious Adventurers

 On a sunny day in late April, we had embarked on an adventure to this remote island which is only accessible by boat from either Stykkishólmur or Brjánslækur during the summer.
 But during the Easter holidays, the odd ferry stops at the island to allow people access to their remote holiday homes during the school holidays.

-The village itself has a small beach, and it is here where you also find Flatey hotel which only opens it's doors during the summer.
-During Easter when we visited the Island, there is nothing open, so it is advisable to bring your own food and drink with you.
+The village has a small beach, and it’s here that you’ll also find Flatey Hotel, which only opens its doors during the summer months.
+When we visited over Easter, nothing was open, so bringing your own food and drinks is essential.

 0 Comments